Towards Inclusive Responsibility

 Laila Kassam, PhD

 Laila Kassam is a development economist and has worked in the international development sector since 2003.
 She has worked with NGOs, foundations, government ministries and international research and development institutions (including the CGIAR and FAO) focusing on rural development in sub-Saharan Africa and South Asia.
-Laila is a co-founder and joint Mission Co-ordinator of Animal Think Tank, UK.
+Laila is a co-founder and Mission Lead of Animal Think Tank, UK.
 She currently works on issues related to agroecology, sustainability, food system transformation, and animal, climate and social justice.
 Laila has a BSc (Hons) in Economics and Politics (University of Bristol), an MSc in Development Management (London School of Economics and Political Science) and a PhD in Development Economics (School of Oriental and African Studies, University of London).
 Laila’s previous positions include: Programme Associate for Rural Development for the Aga Khan Foundation (Geneva); Research Officer for the DFID funded Coastal Rural Support Programme (Kenya); and Overseas Development Institute (ODI) Fellow at the Ministry of Agriculture (Guyana).

 Prof Amir Kassam OBE, FRSB, PhD